-Any Symantec Web Gateway appliance can be configured to manage one or more other Symantec Web Gateway appliances.
+You can configure any Symantec Web Gateway appliance to manage one or more other Symantec Web Gateway appliances.
 An appliance that is configured to manage other appliances is called a Central Intelligence Unit.
 On the Central Intelligence Unit, most Web GUI pages let you make changes or view reports for all managed appliances or individual managed appliances.